wmbusmeters/wmbusmeters/README.md

 ```

 Meter driver detection will be automatic.
 You can also provide an
-explicit driver name with: `type=multical21:c1` or explicitly state
+explicit driver name with: `driver=multical21:c1` or explicitly state
-that driver detection is automatic: `type=auto`.
+that driver detection is automatic: `driver=auto`.

 Now plugin your wmbus dongle.
 Wmbusmeters should start automatically,
 check with `tail -f /var/log/syslog` and `tail -f /var/log/wmbusmeters/wmbusmeters.log`